zanderson3j/dark_arts/README.md

 ### Labs

+The main lab this week involved identifying spam messages with our own rules.
+The challenge was to be both accurate and get the most matches with a single database update.

 ### Conclusion

 I found the material this week to be very easy to follow.
 It wasn't as interesting to me as other weeks, but I felt the lecturer was good and very knowledgeable.
-I think the idea of classifying messages as spam or ham doesn't seem as exciting as some of the other things we have learned, but it is definitely important; as is education about it.
+I think the idea of classifying messages as spam or ham doesn't seem as exciting as some of the other things we have learned, but it is definitely important, as is education about it.

 Works Cited: All Information Used in Preparing this Post came from the Oregon State Lectures from Eric Peterson.